bwvdnbro/samcrhss-webpage/local.md

 ### Tram - train - bus

-Alternatively, you can also take a tram to the recently opened Edinburgh Gateway train station (which is only 4 stops away).
+Alternatively, you can also take a tram to the Edinburgh Gateway train station (which is only 4 stops away).
 From there, take a train (with final destination Aberdeen or Dundee) to Leuchars, and continue as above.
 Note that Edinburgh Gateway offers less train connections than Edinburgh Haymarket or Waverley, but if you have a good connection, the journey is about 30 minutes shorter.

 ### Bus -bus